yomidevs/kaikki-to-yomitan/README.md

 2. If your language is not in `languages.json`, add it.

-3. Run `./auto.sh German English`.
+3. Run `./main.sh German English`.

 4. Dictionaries should be in `data/language/de/en`.

 ## Contributing

 Instead of a language name, you can also write `?` to run for all languages.
-- `./auto.sh ?
+- `./main.sh ?
 English` will run for any language to English.
-- `./auto.sh German ?` will run for German to any language.
+- `./main.sh German ?` will run for German to any language.

-The `auto.sh` script can also be run with flags:
+The `main.sh` script can also be run with flags:

 - k: keep files (by default, the script deletes the downloaded files after running),
 - d: redownload (by default, the script skips downloading if the file already exists),